alantech/iasql/rfcs/008 - Best UX for long-running, blocking operations.md

 Pros:
 - Improves the UX of `iasql_commit` without any additional effort
 Cons:
-- Additional metadata and metadata generation in the IaSQL platform
+- Additional metadata tracking and generation in the IaSQL platform

 ### Realtime install progress and detailed logging